giovannic96/Flutter-Ages/README.md

 # Ages

-An app showing the ages of the people.
+An app that shows the ages of the people you insert.

 ## Getting Started